Academic Advising, Library, and Testing Services

 PWSC offers placement testing and proctoring services.
 Please call 907-834-1600 or email firstname.lastname@example.org, to schedule a test time.
 Our Extension Centers also offer these services; contact them directly at the Copper Basin Campus (907-822-3673), or the Cordova Campus (907-424-7598) for scheduling.

-If you are unhappy with your scores, you may retest once per subject per academic year.
-You must wait a minimum of 2 days before you retest, and pay a $10 retest fee.
-Placement will be determined using the higher of the two test scores.
+- $18 fee paid prior to testing – Students must pay the fee with a cashier and show proof of payment in the test center for Accuplacer English Tests.
+If you are unhappy with your Accuplacer scores, you may retest once per subject per academic year.
+You must wait a minimum of 2 days before you retest, and pay the fee again.

-If it has been awhile since you have taken a math or writing class you may want to brush up on your skills before testing.
+If it has been awhile since you have taken a writing class, you may want to brush up on your skills before testing.
 The following websites may be helpful to you:

 - ACCUPLACER Sample Questions for Students (.pdf/1.1MB) Requires Adobe Reader